YOUR BEST DEFENSE

 An arrest can be stressful.
 Many people are rightly concerned about their interactions with the police and the criminal justice system.
-If you are arrested in upstate New York for a traffic violation, such as speeding, or for a DWI, and you want a finding of not guilty, you will need prompt intervention by a skillful attorney.
+If you are arrested in upstate New York for a traffic violation, such as speeding, cell phone violations, or unlicensed operator, and you want a finding of not guilty, you will need prompt intervention by a skillful attorney.
 James F. Hughes has 50 years of experience in traffic, DWI, and criminal cases, including 20 years with the New York State Police and seven years as a City Court Judge in Mechanicville.
-As a Saratoga criminal lawyer, he understands the emotions that you may be feeling, and he can minimize or eliminate the negative impact that an arrest can have on the rest of your life.
+As a Saratoga traffic defense lawyer, he understands the emotions that you may be feeling, and he can minimize or eliminate the negative impact that an arrest can have on the rest of your life.

 Mr. Hughes is a former zone sergeant with the New York State Police who understands how a police officer thinks when making an initial stop or an arrest.
-He can vigorously defend a motorist who has been arrested for a traffic violation or for driving while intoxicated.
-Mr. Hughes has two offices in upstate New York.
+He can vigorously defend a motorist who has been arrested for a traffic violation or for reckless driving.
+Mr. Hughes has an office in upstate New York.
 He is highly respected and trusted by the legal community and understands the workings of all of the local courts.

 You can receive a traffic ticket for speeding, reckless driving, driving with a suspended license, or other traffic violations.
 There is usually a minimum and maximum fine for a traffic violation.
 The court has discretion when setting the fine within the statutory range.
-A criminal attorney in the Saratoga area can help a driver try to avoid a fine or urge the judge to issue a lenient fine.
+A traffic defense attorney in the Saratoga area can help a driver avoid a fine or urge the judge to issue a lenient fine.

-Whether you are charged with a traffic violation, a DWI, or another felony or misdemeanor, you should consult experienced attorney James F. Hughes.
-He represents people throughout upstate New York, including Albany, Saratoga, Schenectady, Rensselaer, Warren and Washington Counties.
+If you are charged with a traffic violation, or another felony or misdemeanor, you should consult experienced attorney James F. Hughes.
+He represents people throughout upstate New York, Interstate I-87, including Albany, Saratoga, Schenectady, Rensselaer, Warren and Washington Counties.
 Call us at (518) 371-1299 or toll-free at (888) 371-1299, or use our online form to set up a free consultation.